GeorgeSeif/Semantic-Segmentation-Suite/README.md

   --brightness BRIGHTNESS
                         Whether to randomly change the image brightness for data augmentation
+  --rotation ROTATION   Whether to randomly rotate the image for data
+                        augmentation
-  --model MODEL         The model you are using.
+  --zoom ZOOM           Whether to randomly zoom in for data augmentation --model MODEL         The model you are using.
 Currently supports: FC-
                         DenseNet56, FC-DenseNet67, FC-DenseNet103, Encoder-
                         Decoder, Encoder-Decoder-Skip, RefineNet-Res50,